microsoft/CNTK/Examples/Text/LightRNN/README.md

     }

 ### Release Notes
-You need to ensure the version of openmpi correspond to the mpi which used to build mpi4py.
+1. You need to ensure the version of openmpi correspond to the mpi which mpi4py uses.
 We recommend you to build mpi4py from source.
+2. We provide two word allocation alogrithm code which implemented by python and c++.
+If you don't use a c++ dynamix library, the program will use a python implentation.
+Besides, we has compared the perfermance between the c++ and python.
+The python version will be 5 times or more slower than c++.
+We recommend you use a c++ implemenation.
+3. We provide two dynamic libraries under [LightRNN](LightRNN/) for Ununtu and Windows.
+If you find these library are not useful(eg. MAC User), we suggest you install g++, and the program can generate it by self.